shaikshandu/shaikshandu/README.md

 * 📊 Focused on prediction systems, computer vision, and automation

-* 🎯 Goal: Become an AI Engineer / Software Developer
+* 🎯 Goal: Become an AI Engineer